josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

 ---

 # 5. 🗂 Institutional Echo Effects
 Institutions amplify the man’s escalation because they are structurally predisposed to believe it.

+Similarly they are positioned to nullify or cast away the concerns of the racialised or marginalised woman.

 This is where the dynamic stops being personal and becomes **systemic harm**.

+Neglect to act, to prevent, is to assist the abuse by omission and lavk of clarity.

+Vigilance must be redirected, and trained on wherever the harm may arise.

 ---